volodya-lombrozo/lints/src/main/resources/org/eolang/motives/aliases/alias-without-tail.md

 # Alias Without Tail

-All aliases must have tail after it.
+Object alias must have a tail.

 Incorrect: